curry-packages/prolog2curry/README.md

   `p` is considered as a function (where the last argument is the result argument position, or the maximum of the remaining argument positions if the option `--anyresult` is set).

-  The information about inductively sequential argument set and functions is printed if the verbosity is larger than 1.
+The information about the inferred sets of inductively sequential argument and result arguments of functions is printed if the verbosity is larger than 1.

 A special case of the previous criterion are predicates defined by a single rule, e.g., predicate which define constants, as